 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I may receive an affiliate commission at no extra cost to you.

-I decided to make this bucket-list of wildlife experiences for travelers to put to paper all of the wildlife encounters that any animal lover should do before they die.
+I decided to make this bucket-list of wildlife experiences for travelers to put to paper all of the animal encounters that any animal lover should do before they die.

-If you’re like me, you love seeing wildlife on your travels.
-While you’re intial thoughts may go straight to safaris (rightfully epic), there are way more ways to interact with animals on your travels.
-Some of the wildlife experiences I would never have thought were possible, such as swimming with whales in Tonga and cage diving with creatures beyond the common Great White Shark.
+If you’re like me, you love having animal experiences on your travels.
+While you’re initial thoughts may go straight to safaris (rightfully epic), there are way more ways to interact with animals on your travels.
+Some of these wildlife experiences I would never have thought were possible, such as swimming with whales in Tonga and cage diving with creatures beyond the common Great White Shark.

 I’d love if you shared this article and let me know which of these you’ve done, or which ones are highest on your bucketlist.
 Here are 29 epic wildlife experiences for travelers.